tutor-web/tutorweb.quiz/README.rst

 * Press "Generate mock lecture", then "Return to menu"
 * Start your mock quiz as you would ordinarily.

+Note any time that you request ``/quiz/tw.js`` it will be rebuilt first, so you don't need to do this yourself.

 Committing
 ----------